dev-tecksolke/tecksolke-tpay-app-api/README.md

 ## Installing

-The recommended way to install tpay-api is through [Composer](http://getcomposer.org).
+The recommended way to install tpay-app-api is through [Composer](http://getcomposer.org).

 ```bash